Updated May 2023

-In 2020 Advanced Elements came up with the AirVolution (below left): two iSUP planks wrapped at the sides, the top one having a cockpit aperture.
+In 2020 Advanced Elements came up with the AirVolution (above left): two iSUP planks wrapped at the sides, the top one having a cockpit aperture.
 A shallow fold in this top panel helps water run off while making a tiny space under the decks at each end.

 Sandbanks Style’s Optimal (below left; full review) uses a similar clamshell design, except the floor also has a shallow V keel to aid tracking.
 AquaTec’s Ottawa Pro (above right and video above) is another two-panel FDS, and I now see DS Kajak in Germany appear to have dropped their three-panel FDS IKs (still sold in Asia) and now offer a two-panel AirTrek Pro (below right).

 This iSUP-sandwich design makes these IKs wider at the waterline than just about all three-panel examples.
-But it also means they’re innately more stable, both on the water and when getting in and out – an issue heavier paddlers have has with slimmer three-panel FDS IKs.
+But it also means they’re innately more stable, both on the water and when getting in and out – an issue heavier paddlers have had with slimmer three-panel FDS IKs.
 With little space under the decks you lose out on interior storage and maybe a bit of speed, but most kayakers are day trippers so the former doesn’t matter, while the rigidity of DS reduces the paddling effort compared to mid- or low-end, low psi IKs.
 You might even be able stand up in them and iSUP along.
 They’ll be dead easy to reboard from the water, that’s for sure.

 Single-panel iSUP IKs

 The inexpensive Costway aka ‘GoPlus’ (left; 330cm x 81cm; 14kg) is a single FDS board with a cockpit hole with a floor sheet glued underneath, just like a packraft.
 Quite clever, when you think about it.
-Into that you slip a separate DS floor panel to avoid sag.
+Into that hole you fit a separate DS floor panel to avoid sag.
 This sits you lower than just sitting on an iSUP board which means greater stability and something to brace the back and feet off.
 There’s an upturned bow too, but the GoPlus is otherwise just a board.
 It will be dead easy to clean and dry.

 As with all IKs with DS floors, you’ll be sitting on a hard panel and so the seatbase becomes important.
 A thin bit of foam won’t be comfortable for long; an inflatable cushion or less wobbly soft foam will improve matters and also set you higher for a better paddling posture.
 Raised seats can create instability, but at a yard wide at the water, that ought not be an issue with two- or single panel FDS IKs.